 During the summer months when the sun is high and the days are long, the solar panels will create more energy than is being consumed by the rectory occupants.
 That excess energy is diverted back into the grid to meet nearby demand, which peaks in summer mostly due to air conditioning use.

 The rectory is still connected to the electric grid to get traditionally powered electricity during the night and cloudy days.
 To disconnect fully from the grid would require a battery storage system.
-Again, though, the panels should derive nearly a year's worth of electricity over twelve months.
+Again, though, the panels should contribute significantly toward nearly a year's worth of electricity over twelve months.

 Though the solar panels first appeared on the rooftop at the August 2018 parish picnic, they became fully functional in late December 2019.
 The project encountered delays when the original installer had a personal health crisis and went out of business, leaving the parish and several individuals in a lurch.
 Eventually another contractor finished connecting the panels to the rectory meter.